top of page

 A bit later we climbed Puerto de Paniza.

-After two larger climbs came a descent.
+After two more significant climbs came to a descent.
 There we took these photos.

 farming in spain